 It's hard to beat University of Minnesota - Crookston if you want to study Agricultural Production.
 This is an exceptional option for students who have a preference for the charms of a small college town.

-Concerned about student debt?
-(We don't blame you!)
-University of Minnesota - Crookston and its $19,884 yearly net price could be a great match for you.
 UMN Crookston has been ranked one of the best for education quality delivered to veterans and military personnel.
+If on-campus safety is one of your priorities, you'll be glad to find out that University of Minnesota - Crookston has a low crime rate.
 A virtual tour may be a great way to learn more about University of Minnesota - Crookston.